doc4child/cheat-sheets/linux/cloudflare_cert4domain.md

 In NPM on SSL certificates tab > Add SSL certificate

 * choose key and pem files no need for intermediate file.
-* if you click 3 dots, it should give certificate \#9 etc.
+* if you click 3 dots, it should give certificate no 9 etc.
 * the directory is located on the host under /path_to_volumes/npm/npm_data/custom_ssl/npm-9/fullchain.pem and privkey.pem files